successible/cleanslate/README.md

 - Finally, open a second terminal and run `pnpm run proxy`.
 You will be prompted for the subdomain.
 Provide it.
 Once the command has finished, you should be able to access Clean Slate on all your devices on the subdomain.

+## Hosting it yourself

-## Hosting Clean Slate
+Hosting Clean Slate yourself is easy!
+It is just four components:

-> Important: Make sure you have completed the **Configuration** section above.
+- Client (static) powered by React
+- GraphQL server powered by Hasura
+- Database powered by PostgreSQL
+- Authentication powered by Firebase

+The first three components can be deployed anywhere.
+The instructions below are written using Render.com, but you can use any host.
+It will just be a bit more work, as explained by the note below.

-> Note: If you do not want to use Render.com, that is fine!
-However, your life will be a bit harder.
+> Note: If you do not want to use Render.com, your life will be a bit harder.
 One, you will need to monitor the `main` branch of the two, relevant repositories for changes.
 We do not use `git` tags or GitHub releases.
 Instead, we build everything of the `HEAD` of `main`.
 Two, you must run the build commands when those changes are detected.
 The build command for React is `pnpm run build`.
 This build command for Hasura is building the image from the `Dockerfile` and starting it.

+Here are the instructions for deploying on Render.com:

+1. Make sure you have completed the **Configuration** section above.
+This will configure the Firebase and the relevant Firebase function.

+> Note: When configuring a social login, you will need to provide a Terms of Use and Privacy policy.
+We provide these at `https://XXX/terms` and `https://XXX/privacy`.
+Replace `XXX` with the domain you will host Clean Slate at.

-- Deploy a PostgreSQL database on [Render.com](https://render.com)
+1. Deploy a PostgreSQL database on [Render.com](https://render.com).
+It can be the smallest, paid size.
+We recommend version 14.

-- Create a `.env` file.
+2. Create a text file on your local computer.
 Replace `XXX` with your values.
 Read the comments for guidance.

 ```bash
 # React #